suryajeetlondhe/flutter_interview_questions/README.md

 ✅ Why Flutter?
 Fast development, cross-platform support, and a beautiful UI! 🚀

 ---

-13) What are different Build modes in Flutter?
+13.What are different Build modes in Flutter?
+---
 Different Build Modes in Flutter
     Flutter provides three build modes for different stages of app development and deployment:

 1️⃣ Debug Mode 🛠️